cblgh/lieu/docs/querying.md

 * `fox site:example.org` - search example.org (if indexed) for the therm "fox"
 * `fox -site:example.org` - search the entire index except `example.org` for the term "fox"
 * `emoji lang:de` - search pages that claim to mainly contain German content for the term "emoji"
+* `rank:count` - rank search results by an unweighted word count
+* `rank:score` - rank search results using the usual weighted algorithm - can be used to override an URL parameter

 Things that don't matter are capitalisation and inflection.
 * All words in the query are converted to lowercase using the go standard library